the science of living a happy life

 There are three key ingredients to experiencing joy from giving: feeling connected, seeing the impact of one’s actions, and having a choice in whether or not to give.

 Not everyone experiences happiness when donating money.
 It can feel impersonal, forced, or without a clear impact.
-For her friend, happiness came from starting an outreach program in a stigmatized low-income neighborhood.
+To benefit from giving, Professor Dunn recommends finding ways to help that allow the giver to feel connected.

-In other words, we’re all capable of experiencing joy from the act of giving, but how we help others determines the amount of enjoyment we receive from doing it.
-You can watch her TED Talk here.
+In other words, we’re all capable of experiencing joy from the act of giving, but how we help others determines the amount of enjoyment we receive from it.
+(You can watch her TED Talk here.)

-When you experience something, your mind eventually begins to get used to it and returns to a normal mood.
+When you experience something, your mind eventually gets used to it and returns to a normal mood.

-That’s a natural coping mechanism, but it can cause issues in the long term.
-Unfortunately, this phenomenon, called hedonic adaptation, applies to both the positive and negative things in our lives.
+It’s a natural coping mechanism, but it can cause issues in the long term.
+Unfortunately, this phenomenon, hedonic adaptation, applies to both the positive and negative things in our lives.

-Hedonic adaptation causes people to seek out positive stimuli that they think will last longer, like a bigger house or a better job.
+Hedonic adaptation causes people to continually seek positive stimuli that will last longer, like a bigger house or a better job.

 In the world of social media and online personalities, it’s easy to feel like you’re the only one not managing.